diffix/test-syndiffix/README.md

 `quicktester.py` can also build synthetic data and run quality measures on it.

-Through most of the development of PPoC, Francis used `syntest.py` to build synthetic data for PPoC on a single machine, and `oneJob.py` on a SLURM cluster (also using `makeRuns.py` to setup jobs).

-`oneModel.py` is used to build learning and AB# synthetic data on a SLURM cluster.
+`oneModel.py` is used to build synthetic data on a SLURM cluster.

-Note that both `oneJob.py` and `oneModel.py` can also run the quality measures.

 ### Running syndiffix with focus columns